Freight Shipping from San Diego to Columbus

 How much does it cost to ship freight from San Diego to Columbus?

-Full truckload (FTL) rates from San Diego, CA to Columbus, OH currently range from $5,459-$6,728 for a standard dry van load over the 2,539-mile route.
+Full truckload (FTL) rates from San Diego, CA to Columbus, OH currently range $5,459-$6,728 (roughly $2.15-$2.66 per mile over 2,539 miles).
 LTL shipments typically cost $1,596-$2,558 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Columbus?